how to see utm parameters in google analytics 4

 ga4 all campaigns report

-Also, here are links to two other video tutorials for other helpful custom reports you can build in GA4.
+Also, here are links to two other video tutorials for important for knowing GA4.

 Wrapping Up